muratk3n/thirdwave/en/tweets/2020/week26d.md

 Still in the long-term Mars is a bad idea.
 Cannot be terraformed.
-Better off with one of those Jupiter moons or large stations near Earth.
-After footprint on the ground I'd ditch the goal.
+Better off with one of those Jupiter moons or large station near Earth.
+After footprint on the ground I'd ditch Mars.

 ---